Osama-REOPRO/TEKNOFEST_2024_Cip_Tasarim_Yarismasi/teknofest_wrapper_2024/teknofest_project_2024.srcs/sources_1/new/notes.md

                         - `rx_full`
                         - `rx_empty`
 4. if not `rx_empty` then go to 4., else go to 2.
-5. read byte `uart_rdata` and place in instruction memory
+5. read word `uart_rdata` and place in instruction memory
     - you place it right afterward so it executes next
     - you place it at a byte address incremented by `byte_num` so after we write 4 times we end up with a full instruction which is a word long
 6. increment `byte_num`